IABTechLab/uid2docs/api/v2/endpoints/post-identity-map.md

 ## Decrypted JSON Response Format

+>NOTE: The responses are encrypted only if the HTTP status code is 200.
+Otherwise, the response is not encrypted.

-The decrypted response returns the UID2s and salt bucket IDs for the specified email addresses, phone numbers, or respective hashes.
+A successful decrypted response returns the UID2s and salt bucket IDs for the specified email addresses, phone numbers, or respective hashes.

 ```json
 {